ClinGen/stanford-affils/README.md

 # ClinGen Affiliation Service

-This service provides a way for ClinGen users to interact (CRUD) with the database that contains the information about ClinGen Working Group affiliations.
+This service provides a web interface for ClinGen admins to create, view, update, and destroy ClinGen affiliations.
+ClinGen affiliations are groups of biocurators who work together to curate genes and variants in the gene curation interface (GCI) and the variant curation interface (VCI), respectively.
-An affiliation is used to associate a curator to a specialized working group that is focused on/in a specific gene type or disease type.
+This service also provides a JSON API.

 [![OpenSSF Best Practices](https://www.bestpractices.dev/projects/8941/badge)](https://www.bestpractices.dev/projects/8941)